mingming2000/daAIson/README.md

 > - Relay-module is used to control Solenoids. we connect 12V electricity to COM terminal of Relay-module.
 If signal is sent to Signal-input of Relay-module, 12V electricity is supplied to Solenoids.

 > 2.5F (Solenoids circuit)
 > - This layer is connection circuit of Infrared-sensor / Solenoids and 2F.
 We use header sockets to easily distribute electric wire for each VCC and GND and SIG.
+Solenoids activate sequentially only when they get 12V electricity from Relay-module, so power can be ditributed efficiently.

 > 3F
-> -
+> - Third floor of circuit is Raspberry Pi layer.
+We use Raspberry Pi to run overall code of our product and also communicate with another Raspberry Pi in Camera module part.

 Possiblilty of futher developement